aws/aws-sdk-go/README.md

 To set the region on a Session use the aws package's Config struct parameter Region to the AWS region you want the service clients created from the session to use.
-This is helpful when you want to create multiple service clients, and all of the clients make API requests to the same region.
+This is helpful when you want to create multiple service clients, and all the clients make API requests to the same region.

 ```go
   sess := session.Must(session.NewSession(&aws.Config{